 Christina Oatfield, Former Law Apprentice at Cutting Edge Counsel

-Christina Oatfield works at the Sustainable Economies Law Center as the Policy Director and at Cutting Edge Counsel as a legal apprentice.
-At SELC she advocates for laws that enable more sustainable, local and resilient economies.
+Christina Oatfield formerly worked at the Sustainable Economies Law Center as the Policy Director and at Cutting Edge Counsel as a legal apprentice.
+At the law center, she advocated for laws that enable more sustainable, local and resilient economies.
 She managed the successful grassroots campaign to enact the California Homemade Food Act (AB 1616), a cottage food law for California.
-Her policy work currently focuses on small food enterprises and cooperatives of many kinds.
+Her policy work focused on small food enterprises and cooperatives of many kinds.
 She serves on the Steering Committees of both the California Food Policy Council and Slow Money Northern California.
-As part of the Law Office Study Program of the State Bar of California, she studies corporate and securities law, among other legal topics, with support from attorneys Kim Arnone and Jenny Kassan at Cutting Edge Counsel in Oakland.
+As part of the Law Office Study Program of the State Bar of California, she studied corporate and securities law, among other legal topics, with support from attorneys Kim Arnone and Jenny Kassan at Cutting Edge Counsel in Oakland.
 Christina earned her B.S. in Environmental Sciences at UC Berkeley where she wrote a thesis about student-run food cooperatives and co-founded the Berkeley Student Food Collective.
-Prior to working for SELC, Christina identified and counted insects in an agroecology lab, worked for a tech start-up, managed a green retail store, ran an underground restaurant, planned events and was an assistant at another nonprofit organization.
+Prior to working for the law center, Christina identified and counted insects in an agroecology lab, worked for a tech start-up, managed a green retail store, ran an underground restaurant, planned events and was an assistant at another nonprofit organization.

-Yassi holds a B.S. in Conservation & Resource Studies and minor in City & Regional Planning from UC Berkeley (2011).
+Yassi holds a B.S. in Conservation & Resource Studies and minor in City & Regional Planning from UC Berkeley.
 While a student, she received numerous leadership awards, taught a student-led course on sustainable food systems, and co-founded and served on the board of Berkeley’s first student-run food collective.
 She began the California State Bar’s Law Office Study Program (LOSP) in 2013 and spent all four years under the mentorship of attorney Janelle Orsi.
 Yassi completed the LOSP and passed the California bar exam in 2017.